rtmasimene/rtmasimene/README.md

 _BSc Informatics (IT)_ graduate with an interest in business IT.

-Currently diving back into building IT systems after taking a hiatus.
+Currently diving back into building digital systems after taking a hiatus.

 - **Full-time logician**.📈
 - **Backend Bender**.👾